FOSSEE/learn_django/tutorial_2_django_proj/slides.md

 **Learning Objectives**

 In this tutorial, we will learn to;
-  - create django project
+  - Create a django project
-  - initialize django app
+  - Initialize a django app

 Slide 3 [00:13 | 00:34]
 ---------------